1mtwtfss1/irons-artifice/README.md

 Default shot components types are in the `ShotComponents` class.
 New shot components can be created by simply creating a new key, and wiring its functionality.
 Keys must give a default value.

-Gun Items are automatically registered with a Geckolib renderer and model, and use item's registered name for resource lookups.
+Gun Items are automatically registered with a Geckolib renderer and model, and use the item's registered name for resource lookups (i.e. `<namespace>/geckolib/animations/item/<item_name>.animation.json`).

 ### Modifiers
 Modifiers affect the shot components of a gunshot.
 Modifiers have two halves: their item part, and their modifier functionality.
 The item can be registered from the `ModifierItem` class.
 Their functionality, passed into the constructor, is an implementation of the `GunModifier` interface.